 This BMP ensures that all County owned lands where nutrients are applied to a contiguous area of 1 acre or more.
-While there is no known benefit towards satisfying the TMDL requirements for E. coli or sediment, there is a water quality benefit associated with proper application of nutrients so as to avoid excess products entering the receiving waters via stormwater runoff.
+While there is no known benefit towards satisfying the TMDL requirements for E. coli or sediment, there is a water quality benefit associated with proper application of nutrients, which are one of the County's high priority water quality issues, so as to avoid excess products entering the receiving waters via stormwater runoff.

 No modifications are planned for this BMP at this time.
-Roanoke County will continue to develop and implement the remaining NMPs, as previously identified and reported on the attached compact disk in the folder titled BMP 6-7.
+Roanoke County will continue to implement all of its NMPs, as listed on the attached compact disk in the folder titled BMP 6-7.